PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-09 10:36:14
+Last updated: 2024-04-09 10:37:20
-Random Quote: There is no stronger bond than that of the family you choose. - Miguel Angel Felix Gallardo
+Random Quote: Do you remember that cave?
+We should have stayed in that cave.
+I told you so.  -  Ygritte